VisMotrix/A3_MaskToSatMap_Converter/README.md

 | -D, --Debug |  enables verbose output |  |   |

-\* can only be used in conjunction, be aware that even with the use of multithreading, the noise generation can take a lot of time depending on your map size.
+\* can only be used together, be aware that even with the use of multithreading, the noise generation can take a lot of time depending on your map size.
 Only one noise type can be used (rgbv or lumv).

 Example:
 ```sh